Why Soft Skills Matter When Hiring a Software Developer

 Everything should be balanced.
 Teamwork is good only when it improves the efficacy of the whole team.

 Experienced developers should be able to work independently.
-Only by being able to make effective decisions independently, a person can manage other parts of the team.
+Only by being able to make effective decisions independently can a person manage other parts of the team.

 Independence is a key factor that distinguishes seniors from middle developers.
 Learn more about the difference between the levels of developers in our article 5 Software Developer Levels: whom to choose.